kinnara-digital-studio/kecak-workflow/docs/pluginsList_checkboxTextfield.md

 # Checkbox Textfield

-The Textfield check box is a plugin that serves as a checklist of the desired data.
+The checkbox textfield is a plugin that serves as a checklist of the desired data.
 After the desired data is in the checklist, the text field to the right of the data that has been checked can be filled.
 ## How to use

 1. Open Apps